ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 (venv) ... $ pip install gunicorn
 ```

-Run the webserver in a directory with `app.py` with four worker instances
+Run the webserver in a directory with `app.py` with four worker instances:
 ```unix
 $ gunicorn -w 4 app:app
 ```